SudoCorentin/wedding-translator/replit.md

 # System Architecture

 ## Frontend Architecture
 The frontend uses a minimal three-column layout built with Bootstrap (light mode) and vanilla JavaScript.
 Each column represents one of the three supported languages (French, English, Polish) with full-height interactive text areas that stretch from top to bottom of the viewport.
-The interface employs a single-page application approach with dynamic content updates via AJAX calls.
+The interface employs a single-page application approach with dynamic content updates via AJAX calls and real-time WebSocket synchronization.
 Visual feedback is provided through subtle CSS transitions and active column highlighting, with all status messages and loading indicators removed for a clean, distraction-free experience.

 ## Backend Architecture
-The backend follows a simple Flask application structure with separation of concerns:
+The backend follows a Flask application structure with real-time multi-device support:
-- **Main Application** (`app.py`): Handles HTTP routing, request processing, and response formatting
+- **Main Application** (`app.py`): Handles HTTP routing, WebSocket connections, and session management
 - **Translation Service** (`gemini_translator.py`): Encapsulates all Gemini AI integration logic
+- **Database Models** (`models.py`): PostgreSQL schema for persistent translation sessions
-- **Entry Point** (`main.py`): Simple application launcher
+- **Entry Point** (`main.py`): Flask-SocketIO application launcher

-The API design is minimal with a single `/translate` endpoint that accepts JSON payloads containing the source text and language, returning translations for the other two languages.
+The API design includes:
+- `/translate` endpoint: Accepts JSON payloads with session ID for translation and real-time sync
+- `/session/<session_id>` routes: Session-based URLs for multi-device sharing
+- WebSocket events: Real-time synchronization between connected devices

+## Multi-Device Architecture
+**Session Management**: Each translation session gets a unique UUID that serves as both database key and WebSocket room identifier.
+Users can share session URLs to sync across multiple devices.

+**Real-time Synchronization**: WebSocket connections using Flask-SocketIO provide ~10-50ms latency for live updates between devices.
+When one device types, all connected devices in the same session receive instant updates.

+**Database Persistence**: PostgreSQL stores session state including all three language texts and active language, ensuring sessions persist across device disconnections and can be resumed later.

 ## Translation Logic
 The system implements a smart translation approach where: